-How to Clinch a Killer Resume Cover Letter
+How To Write A Cover Letter: Clinching Killer Resume Cover Letter

 Do you enjoy writing resume cover letters about as much as you relish root canals?
 Dread isn’t uncommon when it comes to resume cover letters.

 “It’s an area where job-seekers could do the most to improve, because it does require a certain amount of heavy lifting,” said Anna Ivey, a career counselor based in the Boston area.
 “Most people just write generic resume cover letters, and it’s the resume cover letter that’s really going to open or close that door, that will decide whether they [employers] bother to read on and look at your resume.”